Discovering Physics Laws of Dynamical Systems via Invariant Function Learning: Experiments

 \section{Experiments}

-We conduct experiments to address the following research questions. \textbf{RQ1}: Are existing meta-learning and invariant learning techniques effective for extracting invariant functions? \textbf{RQ2}: Can the proposed invariant function learning principle outperform baseline techniques? \textbf{RQ3}: How do the full functions $\rf$ and the invariant functions $\rf_c$ differ in performance?
-(See Appx.~\ref{subsec:full_vs_inv}) \textbf{RQ4}: Are the extracted invariant functions explainable and aligned with the true invariant mechanisms?
-(See Appx.~\ref{subsec:symbolic_regression_explanation}) \textbf{RQ5}: How will performance change given different lengths of inputs and types of environments?
-(See Appx.~\ref{app:input_length_and_environment_analysis}) \textbf{RQ6}: Is the proposed hypernetwork implementation more efficient than previous implementations?
+We conduct experiments to address the following research questions (RQs) and supplementary analyses (SAs). \textbf{RQ1}: Are existing meta-learning and invariant learning techniques effective for extracting invariant functions? \textbf{RQ2}: Can the proposed invariant function learning principle outperform baseline techniques? \textbf{SA1}: How do the full functions $\rf$ and the invariant functions $\rf_c$ differ in performance? \textbf{SA2}: Are the extracted invariant functions explainable and aligned with the true invariant mechanisms? \textbf{SA3}: How will performance change given different lengths of inputs and types of environments?
+(See Appx.~\ref{app:input_length_and_environment_analysis}) \textbf{SA4}: Is the proposed hypernetwork implementation more efficient than previous implementations?
 (See Appx.~\ref{app:efficient_hypernetwork_implementation})